sebsui/JavaRank/README.md

 ## Usage example
-The following example shows, how to init the service.
+The following example shows, how to init the ch.javarank.service.
 After training the model will give prediction, which rating the user will likely give for the product.
 ```java
 RecommendationService recommendationService = new RecommendationService(() -> dataProvider(), timeBetweenNewModels, initialDelay);
 ```